Auditory Integration Training, AIT, Berard AIT

 We, as members of this profession, are no better off than the medical profession in the percentage portion of “scientific” against “experientially useful” activities.
 In our practice we do not advocate that these other interventions “should not be done” simply because they are "non-scientific”!

-But having said this, there are leaders and policy-makers in our profession who have chosen to adopt this very attitude, that Auditory Integration Training ‘should not be done’ on the basis that it is purportedly ‘unscientific’!
-This was my experience in South Africa, where the chairperson of the professional board voiced this opinion and forced various actions as a consequence, leaving the question to be answered – why would Auditory Integration Training be singled out for this imbalanced treatment? (refer to the statements in “Shoutt” and the Health Professions Bulletin of South Africa, stating that only health professionals should do Auditory Integration Training, and that in the providing of this service they should not charge a fee, since it is still “entirely investigational”.
-Why the bias?
-As Dr. Jane Madell, Audiologist and professor of clinical otolaryngology in the USA, and contributing author in “Clinical Audiology” asks; “Why should it (Auditory Integration Training) be held up to different standards than other clinical treatments?”
-She advocates continuing offering Auditory Integration Training as a clinical option, while continuing to collect data - just as we do with all other current interventions.
-(ASHA, winter 1997).
+But having said this, there are leaders and policy-makers in our profession who have chosen to adopt this very attitude, that AIT ‘should not be done’ on the basis that it is purportedly ‘unscientific’!
+This was my experience in South Africa, where the chairperson of the professional board voiced this opinion and forced various actions as a consequence, leaving the question to be answered – why would AITbe singled out for this imbalanced treatment? (refer to the statements in “Shoutt” and the Health Professions Bulletin of South Africa, stating that only health professionals should do AIT, and that in the providing of this service they should not charge a fee, since it is still “entirely investigational”.

 Negative Rumors by ASHA About Auditory Integration Training

-Perhaps a quote from David Eddy will suffice in answer : “Agreement of the experienced without evidence is a poor basis for producing advice”.
+Perhaps a quote from David Eddy will suffice in answer: “Agreement of the experienced without evidence is a poor basis for producing advice”.
 (Brit.
 Journal of Medicine, Oct 1991).

 Dr. William Hay, quoted in A New Health Era, 1934, told medical practitioners: “Facts have always discounted theory, and always will; so get the facts for yourself and let others be satisfied with unproven theory.”

-There Are Many Scientific Studies About Auditory Integration Training!
+There Are Many Scientific Studies About AIT!

 These are the days of the information superhighway- information is so easily accessible.
 Why the ignorance?

-Let me here present a fact: no South African Auditory Integration Training practitioner has made such a claim.
+Let me here present a fact: No (South African) Auditory Integration Training practitioner has made such a claim.
 How odd of the professional therapist to have done so in a public forum!

 Berard Auditory Integration Training (Berard Method) is an Absolutely Non-Medical Intervention

 The American FDA has ruled that it has no jurisdiction over it, as an educational or training issue.
 Auditory Integration Training is probably best understood in the context of aerobics, passive exercise, massage, and such.
 Obviously just as there are medical implications in physical exercise, in gym, even in education, nobody would suggest that gym or education were medical interventions!!
 Passive exercise can benefit the paralyzed as well as the un-fit and flabby.
-So too, Auditory Integration Training can benefit a wide range of people, the functional as well as the dysfunctional.
+So too, AIT can benefit a wide range of people, the functional as well as the dysfunctional.

 However, this does not mean that a therapist should be barred from practicing it, after suitable training.
 After all in voice therapy, techniques are used that are shared with other disciplines, medical and also public speaking and singing:- who would suggest that a therapist using these techniques should not charge a fee for her service?
 Should a therapist also not charge for using the Auditory Discrimination in Depth program, just because teachers also use it? or PECS, etc etc etc.